Taming the pseudoholomorphic beasts in $\mathbb{R}\times(S^1\times S^2)$: Towards a near-symplectic Gromov invariant

 If $X$ is not minimal, let $\eE_\omega\subset H_2(X_0,\partial X_0;\ZZ)$ denote the set of classes represented by \textit{symplectic} exceptional spheres in $X_0$.
 Note that there is a nondegenerate bilinear pairing

-induced by Poincar\'e-Lefschetz duality and the relative cap-product, and $e\cdot e=-1$ for any $e\in\eE_\omega$.
+induced by Poincar\'e-Lefschetz duality and the relative cap-product, and $E\cdot E=-1$ for any $E\in\eE_\omega$.
 By intersection positivity of $J$-holomorphic curves, a $J$-holomorphic exceptional sphere is the unique $J$-holomorphic curve in its homology class.

 In this case there is an addendum to Remark~\ref{I<0}.
 As with Taubes' Gromov invariants for closed symplectic 4-manifolds, the trouble with multiply covered exceptional spheres is that they have negative ECH index: a $J$-holomorphic exceptional sphere with multiplicity $d>1$ has index $-d(d-1)$.
 If $E\cdot A<-1$ for some $E\in\eE_\omega$, then it may be the case that $E$ is represented by a $J$-holomorphic exceptional sphere and $A$ is represented by a curve with an exceptional sphere component having multiplicity greater than one.
-In the next section we will see that this issue does not occur when $e\cdot A\ge-1$ for all $e\in\eE_\omega$ (such as when $X$ is minimal).
+In the next section we will see that this issue does not occur when $E\cdot A\ge-1$ for all $E\in\eE_\omega$ (such as when $X$ is minimal).

 \begin{remark} If $X_0$ is a closed symplectic 4-manifold (i.e. $\overline X=X_0=X$) then every class in $\eE_\omega$ has a $J$-holomorphic representative \cite{McDuff:rationalRuled}*{Lemma 3.1}, but the proof does not carry over in general when $\partial X_0\ne\varnothing$.
-The refinements to Taubes' Gromov invariants, introduced by McDuff \cite{McDuff:Gr}, therefore do not always work for the near-symplectic Gromov invariants. \end{remark}
+The refinements to Taubes' Gromov invariants, introduced by McDuff \cite{McDuff:Gr}, thus do not always work for the near-symplectic Gromov invariants.

+The reason we cannot repeat the proof of \cite{McDuff:rationalRuled}*{Lemma 3.1} for manifolds with boundary is the following.
+To argue that for generic cobordism-admissible $J$ on $\overline X$ any symplectic exceptional sphere is isotopic to a $J$-holomorphic one, we consider a parametrized moduli space of Fredholm index 0 spheres (representing a class in $\eE_\omega$) along a generic path of almost complex structures from a suitable reference almost complex structure to our desired $J$.
+We would need to establish compactness of this parametrized moduli space, i.e. that no sequence of holomorphic spheres breaks nor becomes nodal.
+But this cannot be guaranteed: a sequence of spheres can break at a non-generic almost complex structure, for which there can exist levels of the broken curve with Fredholm index $-1$, because the Fredholm index of a somewhere-injective curve is at least $-1$ (i.e. not necessarily $0$) for a generic path of almost complex structures.
+Breaking does not occur for closed 4-manifolds. \end{remark}